gamemanual0/gm0/source/docs/appendix/glossary.rst

             :width: 200

     Micro USB On The Go (OTG) Cable
-        The Micro USB OTG cable connects the driver station phone with the Logitech controller that the driver uses in order to control the robot.
+        The Micro USB OTG cable connects the :term:`driver station` phone with the Logitech controller that the driver uses in order to control the robot.

         .. note::
             It is recommended that teams purchase a couple spares due to faulty